kmcd/codecast/01_command_line/script.md

   When you find it, you can either press ENTER to execute the command or press CTRL-J to copy the line from the history list to the current command line.

-  To find the next occurrence of the text (moving “up” the history list), press CTRL-R again.
+  To find the next occurrence of the text (moving "up" the history list), press CTRL-R again.

   To quit searching, press either CTRL-G or CTRL-C.